yasirmaxstyle/fgo24-css-chessboard/README.md

 # CHESSBOARD

-This project demonstrate the implementation of html and CSS box model to make a chessboard.
+This project demonstrate the implementation of html and CSS box model to make a chessboard and styling with inline CSS.

 ## How to run this project
 ### Requirement